 XPath and XSLT Support

-Before you start working with XSLT, make sure that XPath View+XSLT Support plugin is enabled.
-The plugin is bundled with IntelliJ IDEA and activated by default.
-If it is not, enable the plugin as described in the section Enabling and Disabling Plugins.
+Before you start working with XSLT, make sure that the XPath View+XSLT Support plugin is enabled.
+The plugin is bundled with IntelliJ IDEA and is activated by default.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 http://www.w3.org/1999/XSL/Transformon their root element.

 - IntelliJ IDEA supports XSLT versions 1.0 and 2.0, XPath versions 1.0 and 2.0.

 - An XSLT 2.0-capable processor (e.g. Saxon 9-HE) should be added to the classpath of a module that is used to run a stylesheet, and placed in front of JDK.
 See Order of dependencies.